Chemistry - CHM

 CHM 301L Fundamental Physical Chemistry Laboratory 1 Credit

-Selected experiments demonstrating principles of thermodynamics and chemical kinetics.
+Selected experiments demonstrating principles of thermodynamics, including bomb calorimetry, and chemical kinetics.
 One four-hour lab per week.

 Prerequisite: CHM 301 (or concurrent registration in CHM 301).